radbrt/dbt_unittest/README.md

 3. Create the seed by running `dbt seed`.

-4. Run the unit test, which is part of the normal tests: `dbt test`
+4. Run the unit test, which is part of the normal tests: `dbt test`.

 5. You should see an output similar to this: